-Application: Each application for sick days of benefit from the Master Sick Bank must be submitted on the Sick Bank Application form to the Sick Bank Committee, and such application will be approved or rejected on the basis of the individual teacher's circumstances.
+Application: Each application for sick days of benefit from the Master Sick Bank must be submitted on the Sick Bank Application form to the Sick Bank Committee, and such application will be approved or rejected based on the individual teacher's circumstances.
 All applications must be accompanied by supporting doctor's statements.